 These velocity measurements have been demonstrated on many types of pipes with a wide variety of liners.
-The pipes include steel, PVC, HDPE, and fiberglass.
+The pipes include steel, polyvinyl chloride (PVC), high density polyethylene (HDPE), and fibreglass.
 The pipes can be lined or unlined.
-When lined, this has been demonstrated on rubber, urethane, cement, and Teflon lined pipes, as well as pipes with scale buildup.
-A full pipe is required and a determination of the pipe's inner diameter must be done in order to convert the accurate velocity measurement (m/s) produced by this technology into an accurate volumetric flow rate such as m3/h.
+When lined, this has been demonstrated on rubber, urethane, cement, and Teflon lined pipes, as well as pipes with scale build up.
+A full pipe is required and the pipe's inner diameter must be determined in order to convert the accurate velocity measurement (m/s) produced by this technology into an accurate volumetric flow rate such as m/h.